marcoaoteixeira/blazor-server-docker-sample/README.md

 ***In Development Mode***

-In development mode, you can don't need the certificate.
+In development mode, you don't need the certificate.

 ***Launch (on Docker)***